writefreely/writefreely-swift/docs/WFClient.md

   - token: - token: The access token for the user retrieving the collection.
   - alias: - alias: The alias for the collection to be retrieved.
-  - completion: - completion: A handler for the returned `Collection` on success, or `Error` on failure.
+  - completion: - completion: A handler for the returned `WFCollection` on success, or `Error` on failure.

 ### `deleteCollection(token:withAlias:completion:)`